12forks/command-line/examples/postmodern.rst

 statement.
 Closing a named statement frees resources and allows a different statement to be parsed with the same name.

-Test for unprepare-query
+Test for unprepare-query.

-Documentation for unprepare-query
+Documentation for unprepare-query.

 PuercoPop/Postmodern
 ====================